 In short, no. Drinking a protein shake will not make you bulky.
 Unfortunately for some of us, protein shakes are not the magic wand that will make big, strong muscles appear.
-Protein shakes are designed to supplement a well-balanced diet and regular exercise, aiding in your recovery and strength building.
+Protein shakes are designed to supplement a well-balanced diet and regular exercise, aiding your recovery and strength building.

 Some protein powders are specifically labelled as ‘gainers’ or ‘mass builders’, while some are described as ‘lean’.
 These terms usually describe the protein powder’s make up.
-Gainers or mass builders typically include a higher amount of carbohydrate and should be used by people who want to gain muscle and mass.
+Gainers or mass builders typically contain a higher amount of carbohydrate and should be used by people who want to gain muscle and mass.
 Lean protein powders typically include a lower amount of carbohydrate and should be used by people who may want to lose fat or stay relatively lean while still enjoying the benefits of a protein supplement for their muscle recovery.

 What types of protein are out there?

 As mentioned earlier, there are many types of protein and they are named dependant on their source.

 Whey Protein Isolate (WPI)